 Important note: For high school counselors to have access to MiSSG, their principal must complete a NEW Data Use Agreement and Data Receiver Designee Form each year.

 Counselors are encouraged to talk to their enrolled seniors about the importance of completing a FAFSA application.
 Most higher education institutions would like the FAFSA completed prior to March 1 to ensure students can take advantage of plentiful student aid packages, however many will accept a completed FAFSA application up to 4 weeks prior to the date of the college enrollment.

 For questions or further assistance, please contact SSG directly at 1-888-4-GRANTS, or 1-888-447-2687, email firstname.lastname@example.org, or visit their webpage at www.michigan.gov/ssg.

 A little hesitant about student debt?

 Think of education as an investment!
 Many people invest in a house, a car or even the stock market!
 The truth is, here in the state of Michigan, 1 in 3 students graduate from college WITHOUT ANY DEBT.
 Let’s hear that again…33% of college students have ZERO DOLLARS of debt upon graduation.
 Additionally, for the 2/3rd of students who DO have student loan debt upon graduation, the average amount is not six figures as popular media may lead you to believe.
 In Michigan, the average amount of debt for a college graduate is roughly $29,450, according to the Institute for College Access and Success.
-The average cost of a new car in 2015? $33,560.
+The average cost of a new car in recent years? $33,560.
 What would be more valuable to you (or your child) in the long run – a college degree or a new car – which would you choose?